Your Salary After Coding Bootcamp: How Much Can You Earn?

 The average coding bootcamp costs around $13,500, according to RTI Press.
 Most bootcamps offer flexible payment options for low-income students, including ISAs and deferred tuition.
 Under an ISA, which stands for income share agreement, you don’t owe anything until you secure a high-paying job, at which point you pay a percentage of your salary for a limited time.

 The average salary for many entry-level jobs in tech is between $50,000 and $70,000.
 However, the longer you spend in the field, and the more you learn after graduation, the higher your earning potential rises.
 Veteran coders can comfortably earn six figures.
+When you take into consideration that the cheapest coding bootcamps cost less than $5,000, its easy to see why so many students are considering enrolling.

 No job is entirely future-proof, but coding is about as future-proof as it gets.
 According to the Bureau of Labor Statistics, computer and information technology jobs are expected to increase by 15 percent between 2021 and 2031.
 Though there is a potential for automation, people with coding skills will always be needed to check and validate code for accuracy.